nicoestrada/nico.ventures/src/archive/README.md

 # Digital Archive

 Some interesting findings that I look back on from time to time.
+I try to update this repo periodically as I come across them.

 ## Business
 <a href="https://www.generalist.com/briefing/who-becomes-an-entrepreneur?utm_source=pocket_saves">Who Becomes an Entrepreneur?</a></br>